 Most people turn to medication to lower their cholesterol levels instead of turning to the real culprits: diet and activity (or lack thereof).

 With today’s discoveries in nutrition, we know that some specific foods can help lower cholesterol.
-In addition to making simple lifestyle changes, achieving healthy cholesterol naturally is completely possible.
+Besides making simple lifestyle changes, achieving healthy cholesterol naturally is possible.

 If you’re trying to avoid taking statins, here’s a list of foods that lower cholesterol naturally:

 The first step to lowering cholesterol naturally is taking control of your diet, starting with fat.
 Fat has been unfairly demonized in recent decades as being the root cause of America’s obesity epidemic.
 Dietary fats are essential for our bodies to function at full capacity since it is a major energy source.

 However, not all fats are created equal.
 There are four main types of fats in our diets (in order from best to worst): monounsaturated, polyunsaturated, saturated and trans fats.

 Monounsaturated and polyunsaturated fats are known as good fats and come mainly from nuts, seeds, fish, and vegetables.
 A cornerstone of the Mediterranean diet, monounsaturated fats are associated with a very low risk of heart disease.

 Olive oil, avocado, and most nuts are rich sources of fat.
 Polyunsaturated fats are an essential fat – meaning your body needs them and must get them from foods.
 These fats can help lower bad cholesterol and triglyceride levels .
 Salmon, flaxseeds, and walnuts are good sources of polyunsaturated fats.